holonym-foundation/holonym-polls/README.md

 - Use Holonym favicon
 - Add check for whether user is unique (using holonym-api)
 - Add payments.
 In order to create a poll, user must pay $1.
-- Create Header component that includes the \<Head> data
 - Change Poll schema.
 Instead of using "opt1", "opt2", etc., use an array, like the following.
 Then use index to determine option number.